exasol/kafka-connector-extension/doc/user_guide/user_guide.md

 `RECORD_FIELDS=product,price,sale_time`

-you can define the following Exasol table with column types mapped respectively.
+then, you should define the following Exasol table with column types mapped respectively.

 ```sql
 CREATE OR REPLACE TABLE <schema_name>.<table_name> (